jundalisay/superblist/content/en/faq.md

 For example, alternative medicines that don't pass clinical trials are not classified as medicine even if they cure some people but not all.

 Moreover, the gap between experiment and useful invention is huge.
 For example, the principle of action-reaction can be demonstrated with a $0.10 party balloon releasing air to propel itself.
-But it takes a lot more effort to convert that principle into a working rocket which costs $1,000 and even more to make an Atlas rocket worth $100m.
+But it takes a lot more effort to convert that principle into a working rocket which costs $1,000 and even more to make an Atlas rocket :rocket: worth $100m.
 {{< /l >}}

 <!-- This is why, until 2030, most of our work is on Social Superphysics.
 The work on Bio and Material Superphysics will mostly be theoretical for now, though we've done [rudimentary experiments on pre-levitation](/material/levitation) and preventing cancers from getting worse via alternative medicine. -->

 {{< r a="Asker" >}}
-How can we help?
+How can we help? :heart:
 {{< /r >}}